• Skip to primary navigation

 Cooking Times for Frozen Sausages:

-1. First, defrost the frozen breakfast sausage links in the air fryer using the following cooking times as a guide:-
+First, cook the frozen breakfast sausage links in the air fryer using the following cooking times as a guide:-

 • ¼ inch thick - 7 to 8 minutes at 320°F (160°C).